AnnaDobrucki/Portfolio-Project-3/README.md

 When beginning to build this game I wanted to set out some straightforward goals to help with both building the code from the ground up, as well as things to aim for.
 I came up with the following:

 * To validate players choices through out.
+* To show a Leaderboard that remains up to date
 * To show where and how a player went right or wrong.
 * To create a sense of competition with other users, and creating a scoreboard function.
 * Create direct dialouge to make the game straightforward for a user